proto3/MAVkit/Readme.md

 `--display`

 ---
-You can combine almost as many interfaces as you want with the power of command line.
+You can combine almost as many messengers as you want in command line.

+Example :

 ```Shell
 ./mavkit --tty /dev/ttyACM0 57600 --upd_server 14550 --display --log --tcp_client 127.0.0.1 14551